 Each book might be used for a range of grade levels.
 For example, MC 4 books might be used for students in grades three through five or for older students who need remediation.
 Expanding their usage even further, each book has activities for two levels—basic and extension.
 All of this means that students with varying abilities might work in the same book.
 The program overview on their website shows the content of each book and explains how to select a level.
 Two-week samples of each of the books are available at the Character Ink store so that you can try them out before purchasing a course.

 While MC is primarily a composition course, levels 2 and 3 include more on the fundamentals of sentence structure and the roles of nouns and verbs grammar and broader language arts coverage while the rest of the series is focused more narrowly on composition skills.
-That mean that you do not need to use another grammar course alongside levels 2 and 3, but you will probably want to use a grammar course such as Easy Grammar, Jensen's Grammar, or Analytical Grammar with all the other levels if students need grammar instruction.
+That means that you do not need to use another grammar course alongside levels 2 and 3, but you will probably want to use a grammar book, such as Jensen's Grammar or Analytical Grammar, or one of the Easy Grammar courses with all the other levels if students need grammar instruction.
 “Challenge Checklists,” described below, help reinforce grammar within composition work, and these might be sufficient for grammar once students have already studied grammar thoroughly.

 Students really immerse themselves in the writing process with MC.
 A great deal of time is spent on planning, editing, and revising, but instruction is provided every step of the way.
 MC uses a "directed writing" approach.
 This means that step-by-step instruction guides the student as he/she learns each step in the writing process.
 The entire process is highly structured.
 For example when a student begins to write paragraphs in MC 4 I, he/she learns an acronym for creating paragraphs, is told how many sentences to write, organizes pre-written sentences into a paragraph, reviews the rules and instructions a number of times, and is provided with a topic and leading questions for writing their own paragraph.
 Along this line, levels 2 I through 6 I all include a unique tool used by MC called “Writing Boxes.”
 Writing Boxes are formatted pages that walk students through steps to paraphrase something written by another author, creating and writing from a sentence-by-sentence outline.